 Occupying the northwest corner of the Plaza de Armas, the Metropolitan Cathedral is one of Santiago’s top historical destinations.
 The base of Chile’s Archdiocese, this cathedral has been located on the Plaza de Armas for over 400 years, though the building that stands here today is not the building that was first built around 1600.

-When you visit the Metropolitan Cathedral on your cruise to Chile, save some time to take in the beauty of ornate frescos that adorn the ceiling.
-You’ll also want to view the main altar—built in Munich and shipped to Santiago in 1912—which is crafted of white marble with bronze accents.
+When you visit the Metropolitan Cathedral on your Azamara cruise to Chile, save some time to take in the beauty of ornate frescos that adorn the ceiling.
+You’ll also want to view the main altar — built in Munich and shipped to Santiago in 1912 — which is crafted of white marble with bronze accents.

 Monasterio de San Francisco in Lima

-The bright yellow exterior of the Monasterio de San Francisco in Lima, certainly makes it hard to miss.
-However, underneath this impressive example of Spanish Baroque beauty lies something much darker—a series of forgotten catacombs only rediscovered in the 1940s.
-These bone-lined catacombs are equal parts thrilling and chilling to tour, and it is believed more than 75,000 unique remains are housed here—making them the second largest known catacombs in the world.
-If you see small grates while touring the cathedral, be sure to look down, as you may happen upon a collection of artistically arranged bones that will certainly stick with you.
+The bright yellow exterior of the Monasterio de San Francisco in Lima certainly makes it hard to miss.
+However, underneath this impressive example of Spanish Baroque beauty lies something much darker — a series of forgotten catacombs only rediscovered in the 1940s.
+These bone-lined catacombs are equal parts thrilling and chilling to tour, and it is believed more than 75,000 unique remains are housed here — making this the second-largest known catacombs in the world.
+If you see small grates while touring the cathedral, be sure to look down, as you may happen upon a collection of artistically arranged bones that will undoubtedly stick with you.

-Above ground, the monastery and church have much more to offer, including an extensive library that is home to more than 25,000 ancient texts—some of which predate the Spanish conquest of the Inca Empire.
+Above ground, the monastery and church also have plenty to offer, including an extensive library that is home to more than 25,000 ancient texts — some of which predate the Spanish conquest of the Inca Empire.
 The refectory is home to 13 paintings by Spanish painter Francisco de Zurbarán of Jacob and his sons.
 There’s also a painstakingly restored cupola above the main staircase.
-Crafted in a Moorish style, the cupola is nearly 400-years old, having initially been carved in 1625 out of Nicaraguan cedar.
+Crafted in a Moorish style, the cupola is nearly 400-years old, having been carved in 1625 out of Nicaraguan cedar.